|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 For Christ must reign until He has put all enemies under His own feet.
 The last enemy that will be destroyed is death.

 For the Father has put all things under the feet of Christ.
-(The Father has given to the Son authority to subdue all authority under Himself.)
+(The Father has given to His Son, authority and power, to subdue all kingdoms under Himself.)
 But when the writer of Psalm 8:6 says “all things are put under Him,” it is obvious that the Father is excepted.

 (See also Hebrews 2:8, & Ephesians 1:22)